 Our engineers have been using the data collected from all these programs to draw a picture of the condition and performance of our systems.

-Join NHSA to discuss the LTCP and its progress on the following dates in 2019:
+NHSA met to discuss the LTCP and its progress on the following dates:

-The meetings are currently scheduled to take place at NHSA offices at 1600 Adams Street, Hoboken at 7 p.m..
+The meetings take place at NHSA offices at 1600 Adams Street, Hoboken.